Answered By: Ben Murphy Last Updated: Mar 18, 2020 Views: 87

 Text should follow the style (APA, Chicago, MLA, etc.) of the thesis discipline.
 For more information, see “Formatting” and consult your thesis advisor.

-If you are the author of all the text, image, audio, and/or video files contained in your honors thesis, you hold copyright and can grant full permission to post a digital copy online.
-If portions of your materials have been produced by others, you need to seek permission to include them in the digital copy you post online.
-If permission cannot be obtained, copyrighted material should be removed from any digital copy you post and complete print copies can be placed in the Library collection.
-For more information, see the library’s tutorial on copyright at Whitman or contact Dalia Corkrum, Library Director, at firstname.lastname@example.org.
+If you are the author of all the text, image, audio, and/or video files contained in your honors thesis, you hold copyrights and can grant full permission to post a digital copy online.
+If portions of your materials have been produced by others, these portions must be in the public domain or fall within the parameters of fair use.
+If the material does not fall within either of those categories, authors must receive permission from the copyright owner to include that material in their digital thesis.
+If you are unable to get permissions, consider restricting access to Whitman-affiliates only.
+For more information, see the library’s tutorial on copyright at Whitman or contact Dalia Corkrum, Library Director, at email@example.com.